serenita-org/vero/docs/docs/usage/setup_recommendations/professionals.md

 !!! tip "Become a Vero Sponsor"

-    Professional node operators – consider
-    becoming an official Vero Sponsor.
+    Consider supporting Vero's development by becoming an official **Vero Sponsor**.

-    Sponsors get access to priority support
+    Sponsors get access to exclusive features designed to make validator operations even more reliable, including
-    and exclusive features that aim to make your job as a node operator easier!
+    **high availability** and access to **priority support**.

 ___